HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Evaluations

 \subsubsection{Single DSP convolver}

 We first evaluate the convolution with a single DSP from the FPGA.
 We configure the single DSP convolver to process kernel and feature with HiKonv in different bitwidths, noted as HiKonv convolver.
-We adopt the High Level Synthesis (HLS) design method to implement the solutions on FPGA.
 We also configure a ``two for-loop" based module to provide the same convolution output as our HiKonv convolver, and apply loop unrolling to guarantee the design is optimized.
-The design configured to use DSP resource but without adopting HiKonv solution is noted as Conv-DSP.
-We also configure the convolver without adopting HiKonv and DSP resource, noted as Conv-LUT.
+The design configured to use DSP resources but without adopting the HiKonv solution is noted as Conv-DSP.
+We also configure the convolver without adopting HiKonv and DSP resources, noted as Conv-LUT.
 The DSP and LUT resource utilization data are shown in Table~\ref{tab:singleconvo} together with the processing latency of the generated hardware module counted in clock cycles.

-Clearly, comparing to the conventional convolvers with DSPs, HiKonv solution uses a single DSP but performs the same amount of computation, where the conventional convolvers cost multiple DSPs.
-HiKonv convolver occupies slightly more LUTs than conventional convolver when customized for 6-bit inputs, because the \textit{Packing Decrementer} and \textit{Split Incrementer} consume more LUTs; however, when the bitwidth is reduced, the HiKonv convolvers cost even less LUTs than the conventional convolvers.
-HiKonv-based convolvers always provide shorter processing latency since the multiplication and addition operations all happen in the single large-bitwidth multiplication without the loop for accumulation as in normal convolution.
+Clearly, compared to the conventional convolvers with DSPs, the HiKonv solution uses a single DSP but performs the same amount of computation, whereas the conventional convolvers cost multiple DSPs.
+HiKonv convolver occupies slightly more LUTs than conventional convolver when customized for 6-bit inputs because the \textit{Packing Decrementer} and \textit{Split Incrementer} consume more LUTs; however, when the bitwidth is reduced, the HiKonv convolvers cost even less LUTs than the conventional convolvers.
+HiKonv-based convolvers always provide shorter processing latency since the multiplication and addition operations all happen in the single multiplication without the loop for accumulation as in normal convolution.
 The comparison with Conv-LUT further shows the reduced LUT resource with the effective use of DSP.
 The saving of LUT becomes more significant when the input bitwidth is smaller.